igor47/blog/mobile.md

 I said that I made the mistake of not simulating the real thing, after the competition we agreed that the best solution would probably have been exactly this.
-If you start with some radius `r`, and then check whether it the circles cover the whole road, based on this you perform a binary search.
-You can check whether it covers the whole road by finding the intersections between each circle and the road, then you check whether you can merge these ranges of intersections in a fashion so that the entire road is covered.
-This binary search checks all `n` towers, thus it runs in `O(log(n) * n)` time, where `m` is the maximum coordinate of a tower.
+If you start with some radius `r`, and then check whether the circles from all the towers cover the whole road, you should do a binary search based on the results.
+  You can check
+whether it covers the whole road by finding the intersections between each circle and the road, then you check whether you can merge these ranges of intersections in a fashion so that the entire road is covered.
+This binary search checks all `n` towers, thus it runs in `O(log(m) * n)` time, where `m` is the maximum coordinate of a tower.

 ![](/static/images/ioi/mobile-task-2.jpg)